The following article uses options that are available starting with the Professional edition and project type.

-In our case, we are deploying an ASP.NET website, but should you deploy a website created in PHP then you would need to create index.php document instead of Default.aspx.
+In our case, we are publishing an ASP.NET website, but should you deploy a website created in PHP then you would need to create index.php document instead of Default.aspx.

 Starting with Windows Vista, IIS comes out of the box as a set of optional Windows Features.

 All we have to do is enable the IIS features using a Windows Feature Bundle.
 To do this, we simply use the from the Prerequisites view of Advanced Installer.
 We can select the Target Operating Systems for the windows feature, according to our scenario.

 For our particular scenario, we will select only the Default Document

 feature.
 Please use the right top filter to search for the Default Document Windows Feature: